tugstugi/pytorch-speech-commands/README.md

 # Results
 Due to time limit of the competition, we have trained most of the nets with `sgd` using `ReduceLROnPlateau` for 70 epochs.
-For the training parameters, see [TRAINING.md](TRAINING.md).
+For the training parameters and dependencies, see [TRAINING.md](TRAINING.md).
 Earlier stopping the train process will sometimes produce a better score in Kaggle.

 <table><tbody>
 <th valign="bottom"><sup><sub>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Model&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</sub></sup></th>